JIeoHugyC/xml_to_tlv/README.md

 ```sh
 ./xml_to_tlv --f input_file_name.xml
 ```
 And it will create `out.tlv` file for you.
-If you want specify output file name, please, add:
+If you want to specify output file name, please, add:

 ```sh
 --o output_file_name.tlv